-Since the summer of 2019, a group of volunteers have been researching the 278 men who joined up with Edgar Mobbs in September 1914.
+In the summer of 2019, a group of volunteers began researching the 278 men who joined up with Edgar Mobbs in September 1914.
 This company of men became known as the Mobbs’ Own.

 In early March, a group of volunteers and friends of Northampton Saints Foundation travelled to France and Belgium to visit where the Mobbs’ Own and several Saints players with other regiments fought.